sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ## Original Creators

-This workshop/tutorial was originally written by the following authors and is available at [Fabric-RTI-Workshop](https://github.com/sandervandevelde/fabcon-2025-rti-worshop-svdv/)
+This workshop/tutorial was originally written by the following authors and is available at [Fabric-RTI-Workshop](https://github.com/microsoft/fabconrtiworkshop)

-- [Sander van de Velde](https://github.com/sandervandevelde), Microsoft MVP on IoT & RTI
+- [Sander van de Velde](https://github.com/sandervandevelde), Microsoft MVP on Azure IoT & Real-Time Intelligence, Principal Architect, SDG Group

 This workshop is inspired by the excellent workshop available at [Fabric-RTI-Workshop](https://aka.ms/fabricrtiworkshop).

 ## Authors

-- [Sander van de Velde](https://github.com/sandervandevelde), Microsoft MVP on IoT & RTI
+- [Sander van de Velde](https://github.com/sandervandevelde), Microsoft MVP on Azure IoT & Real-Time Intelligence, Principal Architect, SDG Group
 - [Devang Shah](https://www.linkedin.com/in/shahdevang/), Principal Program Manager, Microsoft

 ## Contributing

-- If you'd like to contribute to this lab, report a bug or issue, please feel free to submit a pull request to the [GitHub repo](https://github.com/sandervandevelde/fabcon-2025-rti-worshop-svdv/) for us to review or [submit any issues](https://github.com/sandervandevelde/fabcon-2025-rti-worshop-svdv/issues) you encounter.
+- If you'd like to contribute to this lab, report a bug or issue, please feel free to submit a pull request to the [GitHub repo](https://github.com/microsoft/fabconrtiworkshop/) for us to review or [submit any issues](https://github.com/microsoft/fabconrtiworkshop/issues) you encounter.

 ---